Words Right From the Source: Those Who Live With Anorexia

 What's really going on here?

-Is it a very big stretch to say that anorexia really isn't about food, and eating it or not-eating it?
+Would it be a very big stretch to say that anorexia really isn't about food, and eating it or not-eating it?

 What if anorexia is, on a deeper level, one way of confronting other problems - such as, for example, the problems of "how to be 'pure,'" "how to be perfect," "how to be real" and so on?